Red Cinnabar Gemstones

 Having said that, there are a number of interesting minerals that are quite soft but attract gemstone collectors nonetheless.
 A good example is cinnabar.
 It is not only a colorful mineral, but it also has some quite unusual gemological properties.

-Cinnabar is composed of mercury sulphide and is the common ore of mercury.
-Its typical color is brick-red, cinnamon red or bright scarlet.
-Generally cinnabar occurs as a vein-filling mineral associated with recent volcanic activity or alkaline hot springs.
-Cinnabar was known to the ancient Romans both as a pigment and a source of mercury.
-It was also used for decorative purposes in South America and China.
+Cinnabar, a mineral primarily made up of mercury sulfide, serves as the main ore of mercury.
+Its color typically ranges from brick-red to cinnamon red or bright scarlet.
+Cinnabar is commonly found as a vein-filling mineral linked to recent volcanic events or alkaline hot springs.
+Ancient Romans utilized cinnabar as both a pigment and a mercury source, while it was also valued for decorative applications in regions such as South America and China.

 Cinnabar is notably soft, with a hardness of only 2 to 2.5 on the Mohs scale.
 However, it is remarkably dense, with a specific gravity of 8.1.
 By way of comparison, the most dense gemstones commonly sold are spessartite garnet (which has a specific gravity of 4.12 to 4.18), zircon (3.93 to 4.73), sapphire (3.95 to 4.03) and ruby (3.97 to 4.05).
 Hematite, a less common gemstone, has a density of 5.12 to 5.28.